My acne treatment history

 Educating myself

 After little success with my first dermatologist and with my skin still a mess, I turned to the books and read everything at my local library and school library on acne and skin care.
 I learned to wash gently and only twice a day with bare hands.
-Beyond that I found little concensus.
-As it turns out, scientists and researchers don't know a lot about treating acne.
+Beyond that I found little consensus.
+As it turns out, scientists and researchers didn’t know a lot about treating acne.
 This was a sobering realization.

-Accutane - my saviour?
+Accutane (isotretinoin) – my savior?

 One look at my face after the clindamycin and sulfur and my doctor was convinced to put me on Accutane.
 She prescribed a relatively low dose.
 Within 2-3 weeks my face was absolutely, completely clear.
 My back was clear within a month.
 My skin became perfect, and that is not an exaggeration.
 It was a beautiful experience.
 I became "popular" for the first time since my acne erupted in middle school.
 I had a great time going out with friends, speaking to people without averting my eyes, and confidently living my new life.

-Back to basics
+Back to the basics

 Success